 However, the framers of the Constitution were not satisfied with such provisions alone and under Article 25 to 28, provided for the most generous rights to religious minorities in order to infuse a sense of complete confidence in them.
-While Article 25 provides that all persons are equally entitled to freedom of conscience and the right to freely profess, practice and propagate religion, Article 26 goes a step further to guarantee the freedom to manage the religious affairs and institutions.
+While Article 25 provides that all persons are equally entitled to freedom of conscience and the right to freedy profess, practice and propagate religion, Article 26 goes a step further to guarantee the freedom to manage the religious affairs and institutions.
 Article 27 enshrines an additional protection to religious activity by exempting funds appropriated towards the promotion or maintenance of any particular religion from the payment of taxes.
-Article 28 prohibits religious instruction in any educational institution wholly maintained out of state funds, to provide a secular orientation to the polity.
+Article 28 provides a secular orientation to the polity.